super3/yacdn.org/docs/design-doc.md

 ### Video Streaming Service

-A service akin to Netflix or Spotify could implement a solution using Yacdn where each client would lookup from a registry, then stream from a caching node in their local area.
+A service akin to Netflix or Spotify could implement a solution using YaCDN where each client would lookup from a registry, then stream from a caching node in their local area.

+### Hyper Local CDN

+When latency is important, YaCDN has a unique advantage over traditional CDNs.
+Because YaCDN nodes can be run anywhere, content/data could be served from the building next door rather than a data center 3 states away.

+### Underserved CDN

+Traditional CDNs have real costs to build out capacity to serve customers in a particular region.
+While a particular region might have use for CDN, a smaller market might not warrent the inital investment.
+Because YaCDN can run on any hardware at any scale, it can be deployed to underserved regions with minimal effort and cost.